UCLL-PR2/exercises/03-regex/03-substituting/01-remove-trailing-whitespace/assignment.md

 remove it whenever you notice it?
 Did you perhaps even look for an option in your editor to automatically remove that trailing whitespace (because there is one in Visual Studio Code, you know.)
 Good news, everyone!
-This exercise will let you write a function `remove_trailing_whitespace` that hunts down those horrible utterly useless spaces and shreds them to nothingness.
+This exercise will let you write a function `remove_trailing_whitespace(string)` that hunts down those horrible utterly useless spaces and shreds them to nothingness.

 `sub` takes three parameters: